oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-encourage-blog-comments/rule.md

 ---

-Whether you are converting an email to a blog post or writing it from scratch, always invite and instruct discussion. <br>
+Whether​ you are converting an email to a blog post or writing it from scratch, always invite and instruct discussion. <br>

 ![ Bad example, there are no instructions here](RulesBloggingFeedbackBad.jpg "SNAGHTMLf1a9ab")